What is a PPA? The Guide to Power Purchase Agreements

 • Infrastructure funds investing in renewables

-4. Compare the offers received
+4. Compare PPA offers received

-5. Negotiate the terms
+5. Negotiation of the terms

 6. Sign the PPA contract